PlutoPay

 Future Steps

-PlutoPay was started as a project to be continuously developed.
-The next steps will include additional User Testing sessions to validate the latest iterations, fix all the details of the features already studied and provide all flows for Transactions and Analysis.
+PlutoPay was developed as an evolving platform.
+The next steps include additional Usability Testing sessions to validate recent iterations, refine existing features, and fully define flows for Transactions and Analytics.

-About the visual design, I would like to approach a Dark Mode solution that allows the user to choose what is more comfortable and in cases have visual impairments.
+Regarding the visual design, I would like to explore a Dark Mode solution that allows users to choose what is most comfortable, especially for those with visual impairments.

 Future goals.
-During User Research were discovered other hypotheses interesting to explore, such as Rewards & Cashback, Rewards for Living Green & Healthy for Tom and Exchange for Michelle.
+During User Research, additional hypotheses were identified for further exploration, including Rewards & Cashback, Rewards for Living Green & Healthy for users like Tom, and Exchange functionality tailored for users like Michelle.

 1. Learnings & Reflections

-During the research process, I learned how to hierarchy the goals and accomplish first the basic users’ needs in order to be able to launch PlutoPay.
-After all, being limited increases the level of creativity.
+During the research process, I learned to prioritize goals and focus on core users’ needs in order to deliver a viable product for PlutoPay.
+After all, working with constraints increased creativity.

-Meeting many challenges, I gained in-depth knowledge about UX Design, Design Thinking and User-Centered Design processes.
+Meeting multiple challenges, I gained deeper knowledge about UX Design, Design Thinking and User-Centered Design processes.

-Design for others and not for me.
-Adapt to users' needs and focus on providing easy ways to achieve goals based on users’ mental models.
+Design for users and not for me.
+Focus on user needs and align solutions with users’ mental models.

-Collaborate: I have learned that by collaborating with other designers I can have a deeper understanding of the process and functionality.
+Collaborate: Collaborating with other designers improves understanding of both process and functionality.

 4. What I would do differently?

-3. Conduct a second User Research focused only on the basic goals.
+3. Run a second round of User Research focused on core goals.

-4. Try to collaborate with developers to learn how to prioritize iterations based on technical difficulties.
+4. Collaborate more closely with developers to learn to prioritize iterations based on technical constraints

 1. Other projects